renatogalera/ai-commit/README.md

 - **AI-Powered Commit Messages**: Automatically generate insightful and Conventional Commits-compliant messages using top AI providers (OpenAI, Gemini, Anthropic, DeepSeek).
 - **AI Code Reviewer (Subcommand)**: Get basic, AI-driven code reviews directly in your terminal.
 Identify potential style issues, refactoring opportunities, and basic security concerns before committing.
 Use the `ai-commit review` subcommand to analyze your staged changes.
+- **AI Commit Message Style Guide Enforcer (`--review-message`)**: Automatically review and enforce your commit message style using AI.
+Get feedback on clarity, informativeness, and overall quality to ensure consistently excellent commit messages.
+Enable with the `--review-message` flag during commit message generation.
 - **Interactive TUI**: Refine commit messages in an enhanced, user-friendly Text User Interface.
-Regenerate messages, change commit types, edit prompts, and even view the full diff—all within the TUI.
+Regenerate messages, change commit types, edit prompts, view the full diff, and now also benefit from AI-driven style review feedback—all within the TUI.
-- **Non-Interactive Mode (`--force`)**: Automate commit message generation in scripts or workflows, bypassing the TUI for quick, direct commits.
+- **Non-Interactive Mode (`--force`)**: Automate commit message generation and style enforcement in scripts or workflows, bypassing the TUI for quick, direct commits.
 - **Semantic Release (`--semantic-release`)**: Streamline your release process with AI-assisted semantic version bumping.
 Choose between AI-suggested version updates or manual version selection via TUI (`--manual-semver`).
 - **Interactive Commit Splitting (`--interactive-split`)**: Gain granular control over your commits with chunk-based staging and commit message generation for partial commits.
-- **Emoji Support (`--emoji`)**: Add a touch of visual flair to your commit history with automatically включены emojis based on commit types.
+- **Emoji Support (`--emoji`)**: Add a touch of visual flair to your commit history with automatically included emojis based on commit types.
 - **Customizable Templates (`--template`)**: Tailor commit messages to your team's style with custom templates, incorporating dynamic values like branch names.
 - **Multi-Provider AI Support**: Choose the best AI for each task by switching seamlessly between OpenAI, Gemini, Anthropic, and DeepSeek.
 - **Configurable and Filterable**: Adapt AI-Commit to your projects with customizable commit types and prompt templates.
 Filter lock file diffs for cleaner, AI-focused message generation and reviews.